backplane/conex/bind/README.md

 > BIND 9 has evolved to be a very flexible, full-featured DNS system.
 Whatever your application is, BIND 9 probably has the required features.
 As the first, oldest, and most commonly deployed solution, there are more network engineers who are already familiar with BIND 9 than with any other system.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/bind).

 ## Usage

 This container image is meant to provide a very simple authoritative name server for temporary or LAN use.
 It is not optimized for production use on the public internet.